gavinoliver-prog/rare-disease-bioinfomatics-tutorial-notebooks-ismb-2020/README.md

 Each notebook is associated with a **real rare disease diagnostic case** in which transcriptomic analysis contributed to identifying the underlying genetic mechanism.
 The corresponding cases have been **peer-reviewed and published in the scientific literature**.

+**NOTE** - The notebooks are best downloaded and opened in VCcode, Jupyter or similar to preserve image outputs.

 ## Associated Publications

 The analytical approaches demonstrated in these notebooks are associated with rare disease diagnostic cases described in the following peer-reviewed publications: